pingcap/tidb/docs/design/2023-04-11-pause-user-ddl-when-upgrading.md

 #### Foreseeable disadvantages

-- Step b, notify all TiDB to enter upgrading_mode mode and confirm that if all TiDBs enter this mode, the process may have more problems.
+- Step b, notify all TiDB to enter upgrading mode and confirm that if all TiDBs enter this mode, the process may have more problems.

 ### Plan 2

-Difference from Scheme 1: Whether you need to notify all TiDBs to enter upgrading_mode mode.
+Difference from Scheme 1: Whether you need to notify all TiDBs to enter upgrading mode.
 1. Same as step-1 and Step-2.a in plan1.
 2. Make new TiDB a DDL owner in two ways:
    - Old TiDB watches `/tidb/server/global_state` , receives the notification, and withdraws from the owner campaign by setting the `tidb_enable_ddl` method.
    - Through etcd'Resign 'and'Leader' and other ways to make new TiDB slowly become DDL owner.
-3. Then you can skip all the TiDB in the synchronous cluster to enter the upgrading_mode, only the TiDB where the current DDL owner is located enters this mode, and then proceed directly to steps 3 to 5 in the selection plan.
+3. Then you can skip all the TiDB in the synchronous cluster to enter the upgrading mode, only the TiDB where the current DDL owner is located enters this mode, and then proceed directly to steps 3 to 5 in the selection plan.
 4. Complete the bootstrap operation.

 #### Foreseeable disadvantages